-- Run a simulation to verify the sequence and the contour - This cycle can only be executed in the FUNCTION MODE TURN machining mode. - If you programmed M136 before the cycle call, the control interprets the feed rate in millimeters per revolution. - Software limit switches limit the possible inclination angles Q556 and Q557.
-If, in Test Run the software limit switches are deactivated, then the simulation may deviate from the later machining operation. - If it is not possible to machine a particular contour area using this cycle, the control tries to divide the contour area into subareas that can be reached so as to machine them individually.
+- ▶ Run a simulation to verify the sequence and the contour - This cycle can only be executed in the FUNCTION MODE TURN machining mode. - If you programmed M136 before the cycle call, the control interprets the feed rate in millimeters per revolution. - Software limit switches limit the possible inclination angles Q556 and Q557.
+If, in Editor in the Simulation the switch for the software limit switches is deactivated, then the simulation may deviate from the later machining operation. - If it is not possible to machine a particular contour area using this cycle, the control tries to divide the contour area into subareas that can be reached so as to machine them individually.

 - Before programming the cycle call, make sure to program Cycle 14 CONTOUR or SEL CONTOUR to be able to define the subprograms. - Prior to the cycle call, you must program FUNCTION TCPM.
 HEIDENHAIN recommends programming the tool reference point REFPNT TIP-CENTER in FUNCTION TCPM.
-Use FUNCTION TCPMwith the selection REFPNT TIP-CENTER to activate the virtual tool tip

-- The cycle requires a radius compensation (RL/RR) in its contour description. - If you use local QL Q parameters in a contour subprogram, you must also assign or calculate these in the contour subprogram. - For determining the inclination angle, the cycle requires the definition of a tool holder.
-For this purpose, assign a tool holder to the tool in the KINEMATIC column of the tool table.

-Further information: User's Manual for Setup, Testing and Running NC Programs

-■ Define a value in Q463 MAX.
+Use FUNCTION TCPM with the selection REFPNT TIP-CENTER to activate the virtual tool tip. - Further information: User's Manual for Programming and Testing - The cycle requires a radius compensation (RL/RR) in its contour description. - If you use local QL Q parameters in a contour subprogram, you must also assign or calculate these in the contour subprogram. - For determining the inclination angle, the cycle requires the definition of a tool holder.
+For this purpose, assign a tool holder to the tool in the KINEMATIC column of the tool table. - Further information: User's Manual for Setup and Program Run - Define a value in Q463 MAX.
 CUTTING DEPTH relative to the cutting edge because, depending on the tool inclination, the infeed from Q519 may be temporarily exceeded.
 Use this parameter to limit the extent to which the infeed may be exceeded.

 Retraction before and after a cut.
-And distance for the pre-positioning.
+And distance for the prepositioning.
 This value has an incremental effect.